Today we're going to be covering Chris Benoit, aka the Rabbit Wolverine.

 And then go ahead.

-I do want to say because the wrestling industry was one of the first big promotions and big companies that actually doesn't didn't subscribe to you know offensive racism.
+I do want to say, because the wrestling industry was one of the first big promotions and big companies that actually didn't subscribe to, you know, offensive racism.

-I mean, there was some hints, but a lot of it was just, you know, because a lot of it's just jokes, but it was all just jokes.
+I mean, there were some hints, but a lot of it was just, you know, because a lot of it's just jokes, but it was all just jokes.

 Yeah.